-- (1) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position. - (2) An eligible member of the Association may- - (a) nominate himself or herself; or - (b) with the member's consent, be nominated by another member. - (3) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held.
+- (i) Prior to the election of each position, the Chairperson of the meeting must call for nominations to fill that position. - (ii) An eligible member of the Association may- - 1. nominate himself or herself; or - 2. with the member's consent, be nominated by another member. - (iii) A member who is nominated for a position and fails to be elected to that position may be nominated for any other position for which an election is yet to be held.

-52 Election of President etc.
+(h) Election of President etc.

-- (1) At the annual general meeting, separate elections must be held for each of the following positions- - (a) President; - (b) Vice-President; - (c) Secretary; - (d) Treasurer. - (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.
+- i.
+At the annual general meeting, separate elections must be held for each of the following positions- - 1.
+President. - 2.
+Vice-President. - 3.
+Secretary. - 4.
+Treasurer. - ii.
+If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - iii.
+If more than one member is nominated, a ballot must be held in accordance with rule 51. - iv.
+On his or her election, the new President may take over as Chairperson of the meeting.

-53 Election of ordinary members
+(c) Election of ordinary members

-(1) The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year.
+The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year.

-- (2) A single election may be held to fill all of those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.
+- A single election may be held to fill all of those positions. - If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 51.

-54 Ballot
+Ballot